Every August Bank Holiday, West London erupts into a kaleidoscope of colour, sound, and Caribbean spirit.

 Where to Stay for Notting Hill Carnival 2026

-Tucked just behind Hyde Park, this hotel offers the perfect blend of peace and proximity.
-Walk 15–20 minutes and you’ll find yourself on Chepstow Road or near the heart of the parade route.
+Tucked just behind Hyde Park, this hotel blends peace and proximity.
+Walk 15–20 minutes to Chepstow Road or the heart of the parade route.

-Only a 5-minute walk from Paddington Station, Royal Eagle makes getting in and out a breeze.
-From here, Carnival hotspots like Ladbroke Grove and Westbourne Park are just a short bus or tube ride away.
+Only five minutes from Paddington Station, with Carnival hotspots such as Ladbroke Grove and Westbourne Park a short bus or Tube ride away.

 How to Get to the Carnival from Your Hotel

-- Tube: Central Line from Queensway to Notting Hill Gate or Holland Park (check for closures)
+- Tube: Central line from Queensway to Notting Hill Gate or Holland Park

-- Walk: ~25 mins to Ladbroke Grove or Kensal Road
+- Walk: Around 25 minutes to Ladbroke Grove or Kensal Road

-- Tube: Hammersmith & City or Circle Line from Paddington to Westbourne Park
+- Tube: Hammersmith & City or Circle line to Westbourne Park

 What to Expect at Notting Hill Carnival 2026